antmicro/kenning-bare-metal-iree-runtime/README.md

 ### End-to-end test with Kenning

-Kenning and Renode integration can be verified using Robot framework testing.
+Kenning and Renode integration can also be verified using a Robot framework test.
-Firstly, install dependencies for tests with:
+Firstly, install the dependencies for tests with:

 ```bash
 python3 -m pip install -r build/renode/tests/requirements.txt
 ```

-To run them you can use custom `cmake` target `renode-tests` as follows:
+To run them you can use a custom `cmake` target `renode-tests` as follows:

 ```bash
 cmake --build build/build-riscv --target renode-tests